virtual-uterus/uterine-modelling/docs/README.md

 <a id="add-test"></a>
 ### Adding a test

-All of the tests for the project reside in the **test** folder located in the _uterus-modelling_ folder in the source code directory.
+All of the tests for the project reside in the **test** folder located in the _uterine-modelling_ folder in the source code directory.

 **Note:** if adding a new cell model it is recommended to write a new test for that particular cell, based on the previous cell tests.